 - Classic style: notched lapel collar pea coat, winter wool blend trench coat, elegant long over coat

-- Please check the "Size Chart" Carefully before ordering.
-Our size chart consists of two parts: the Body size chart and the Garment size chart.
-You can refer both size charts to pick appropriate size.
-If you have any size-related questions, feel free to contact us!
+- Please check the "Size Chart" carefully before ordering.
+Our size chart consists of Body size chart and Garment size chart.
+Please refer both size charts to pick appropriate size.
+Any size-related questions, feel free to contact us!

 - Material: women's wool & pea coats made of the soft and comfortable wool blend fabric, not too thick but also can keep you warm in winter